 The best way to find a painting company is still through work of mouth.
 There are so many painting companies out there, work of mouth is gold: friends, family and your local paint store, designers, real estate agents are all good places to start.
 Being able to trust a painting company, especially when they are in your home, should be top priority.

 Ask your potential painting company for references in your area.

 Make sure your painting company is fully insured with Liability and WSIB.
-In Ontario painters do not need to be licensed, which is fine, but also means anyone can say they are a painter.
+In Ontario painters do not need to be licensed, but should have insurance.
 Insurance is the one way you know they are a legitimate company.
-If your company doesn’t have these you may face financial risk if something goes wrong.
+If the painter you hire doesn’t have these, you may face financial risk if something goes wrong.